Electric Vehicle Mold Risks and Remediation

 3. The Carpet Backing & Padding

-The visible carpet may look fine, but the foam padding beneath it is a moisture sponge.
+The visible carpet may look fine, but the foam padding beneath is a moisture sponge.
 Once wet, it rarely dries completely — especially under floor mats that trap moisture against it indefinitely.

 4. The Trunk & Spare Tire Well